Substance Use

 Diazepam Withdrawal Process

 When people with a diazepam addiction stop taking the drug, they may experience withdrawal symptoms such as anxiety, insomnia, and irritability.
 In severe cases, withdrawal can also cause seizures.
-Because of the potential for serious side effects, it’s important to detox under medical supervision if you’re addicted to diazepam.
+Because of the potential for serious side effects, it’s important to detox under medical supervision if you’re addicted.

 Valium withdrawal symptoms, or valium abuse, typically peak within a few days and then gradually subside over a week or two.
 However, some people may continue to experience milder symptoms for months afterward.